lanl/scico/docs/source/overview.rst

 and automatic adjoint calculations.
-Moreover, beause JAX is a machine learning library, it enables implementation and training of state of the art Plug-and-Play regularizers such as DnCNN.
+Moreover, beause JAX is a machine learning library, it enables implementation and training of state of the art plug-and-play regularizers such as DnCNN.

 Other related projects that may be of interest include: